Yandex Cloud

 yandex.cloud.mdb.mysql.v1.ClusterService.DeleteHosts

-Where host_names is an array with the host to delete.
+Where host_names is the array containing the host you want to delete.

-Only one host FQDN can be provided in a single request.
-If you need to delete multiple hosts, run the request for each of them.
+You can provide only one host FQDN per request.
+If you need to delete multiple hosts, send a separate request for each of them.

 Was the article helpful?